algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Document Purpose

-This document outlines the code guidelines, technologies, algorithms used, and dependencies required for the project.
+This document outlines the code guidelines, technologies, algorithms, and dependencies for the project.
 It provides a clear understanding of the system's architecture, performance goals, and data handling, ensuring consistency and quality in development.

 It sets standards for coding practices and collaboration between internal developers and external contributors.
 For the client, it offers insight into the technical specifications and how the solution meets their needs for calculating the shortest path between landmarks.